 From May 24-28, more than 80 students and faculty from the Annenberg School for Communication presented at the International Communication Association’s 69th Annual Conference, held this year at the Washington Hilton in Washington, D.C.
-A list of their presentations can be found here.

 At the Awards Ceremony and Presidential Address held on Sunday evening, Professor Barbie Zelizer received one of ICA’s top awards, the 2019 B. Aubrey Fisher Mentorship Award.
 Two dozen of her current or former students were in attendance, and they rose to their feet cheering when Zelizer’s name was announced.